sweght/FEM-Protocol/docs/Protocol-Specification.md

 The Federated Embodiment Protocol (FEP) is a wire-level protocol designed for secure communication between autonomous AI agents in a federated network.
 FEP enables agents to register with brokers, emit events, execute tools, and collaborate across distributed systems while maintaining cryptographic security and capability-based authorization.

+**Key Integration**: FEP works in conjunction with the Model Context Protocol (MCP) to provide federation capabilities for MCP tools.
+While MCP defines how agents expose and consume tools, FEP provides the discovery, routing, and federation infrastructure that enables MCP tools to be shared securely across organizational boundaries.

 ### Key Design Principles

 1. **Decentralization**: No single point of control; agents can communicate across multiple brokers